Life As a Baggage Porter or Bellhop

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 45,100 jobs for Baggage Porter or Bellhop in 2016 (in the United States).
+In 2016, there was an estimated number of 45,100 jobs in the United States for Baggage Porter or Bellhop.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 3,700 new jobs for Baggage Porter or Bellhop by 2026.
 There will be an estimated 6,700 positions for Porter or Bellhop per year.

 The states with the most job growth for Porter or Bellhop are Utah, North Dakota, and Florida.
 Watch out if you plan on working in Wisconsin, New Mexico, or New Hampshire.
 These states have the worst job growth for this type of profession.